What is an introductory care agency?

 A managed care agency will undertake all payments to the caregiver, taking care of tax, National Insurance and holiday and sick pay too.

 Your responsibility will be to pay the care agency a fee.
 And this is where the downside lies: this could be considerably higher than choosing to employ a carer through an introductory care agency.

 Dulcie is 102-years-old and lives with her son Colin, his wife Mary, and her Carer Sarah.
 She has dementia and has had full-time live-in care for over two years.

 We talk to the family about the challenges of finding the right care solution for a fiercely independent woman - and how the positive benefits of live-in care with Sarah has transformed all of their lives.

 Introductory care agencies

 An introductory care agency such as Elder undertakes many of the tasks that a managed care agency does.
 The agency will interview the candidates on their books, take up references, DBS and background checks.
 Many agencies will also offer in-house training too, to ensure that carers’ skills are up to speed.
-In this respect, there is no difference between the managed care agency and the introductory care agency.
+In this respect, there is little difference between the managed care provider and the introductory care agency.
 Both provide you with an experienced live-in carer.